snapshot-labs/sx-starknet/README.md

 ### Snapshot X Relayer

 The [Relayer](https://github.com/snapshot-labs/sx-ui) will submit transactions received by the UI to StarkNet.
 We will have a mechanism that will allow DAOs to fund the transactions the relayer submits so that there is a zero cost user experience.
 However importantly, users can directly interact with Snapshot X and therefore do not rely on trusting the relayer to not censor votes.
-In future we also plan to decentralise the relayer, allowing anyone to run one, further reducing the trust assumptions of using it.
+In the future we also plan to decentralise the relayer, allowing anyone to run one, further reducing the trust assumptions of using it.

 ### Snapshot X API